wrench-project/wrench/doc/wrench_101.md

 ## Step 0: Include wrench.h #                   {#wrench-101-simulator-1000ft-step-0}

-For ease of use, all WRENCH abstraction in the
-[WRENCH User API](./user/annotated.html) are available through a single header file:
+For ease of use, all WRENCH abstractions in the [WRENCH User API](./user/annotated.html) are available through a single header file: